The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Sample selection

 In this paper, we use the wide binary catalog from Gaia early DR3 \citep[EDR3,][]{El-Badry2021}, where wide binaries are searched out to 1-kpc distance from the Sun with binary separations up to 1\,pc.
 Note that the photometric and astrometric content of Gaia DR3 is nearly unchanged from Gaia EDR3 \citep{GaiaDR3Vallenari2022}.
 The resolved wide binaries (or wide tertiaries around unresolved close binaries) are identified by their small proper motion differences that are consistent with the Keplerian motion.

-We apply \texttt{R\_chance\_align}$<0.1$ to exclude pairs that are likely to be chance alignments, which mainly affects the pairs with projected separations $>10^4$\,AU \citep{El-Badry2021}.
+The wide binary catalog from \cite{El-Badry2021} uses the single-star astrometric solutions from Gaia EDR3.
+However, for astrometric binaries, their orbital motions induce significant astrometric noise in the single-star solutions, which may affect their wide tertiary search.
+Therefore, using the public codes\footnote{\url{https://doi.org/10.5281/zenodo.4435257}} from \cite{El-Badry2021}, we rerun the wide tertiary search for astrometric binaries with updated parallaxes and proper motions from their non-single-star solutions in the \texttt{nss\_two\_body\_orbit} table.
+All selection criteria for wide tertiaries are identical to the EDR3 wide binary catalog.

+We find that for astrometric binaries at $P_{in}<10^3$\,days within 500\,pc, the number of wide tertiaries from the original EDR3 catalog is $>80$\% than the number from our rerun.
+This fraction drops significantly to 45\% at $P_{in}>10^3$\,days, suggesting that the orbital motions of these longer-period astrometric binaries strongly affect their single-star solutions in EDR3 and reduce the number of the resulting wide tertiaries.

+For astrometric binaries in the following analysis, we use the wide tertiaries from our rerun to account for their non-single-star solutions. \cite{El-Badry2021} also estimate the probability of being a chance-alignment pair (\texttt{R\_chance\_align}) for each wide binary.
+While we are not able to re-compute \texttt{R\_chance\_align} for the new wide tertiaries identified from our rerun, we find that most of the wide tertiaries with separations $<10^4$\,AU are unlikely to be chance-alignment pairs.
+For example, applying \texttt{R\_chance\_align}$<0.1$ to the original EDR3 wide binary catalog only affects the wide ($10^3$-$10^4$\,AU) tertiary fraction less than 0.1\%.
+Therefore, in the main analysis, we do not apply the \texttt{R\_chance\_align} criterion.